 No, unfortunately not.
-SSJP will accept students from our following partnering high schools: Boston Latin Academy, Community Academy of Science and Health, Edward M. Kennedy Academy for Health Careers, Fenway High, John D. O'Bryant School of Math and Science, Madison Park Vocational High School, New Mission High School, and Urban Science Academy.
+SSJP will accept students from our following partnering high schools: Boston Latin Academy, Community Academy of Science and Health, Edward M. Kennedy Academy for Health Careers, Fenway High, John D. O'Bryant School of Math and Science, Madison Park Vocational High School, and New Mission High School.

 I just need a summer job, can I apply to SSJP?